f3-factory/F3com-data/databases/main.md

 $f3->get('user')->copyTo('POST');
 ```

 We can then assign {{ @POST.userID }} to the same input field's value attribute.
-To sum up, the HTML input field will look like this:-
+To sum up, the HTML input field will look like this:

 ``` html
 <input type="text" name="userID" value="{{ @POST.userID }}"/>